How to Look More Natural in Family Portraits

 These sessions allow me to capture your family interactions during the in-between moments, the routines of your everyday, that wouldn't normally be considered worthy of a photo shoot but get much closer to portraying the realness and essence of your life than your entire family dressed and posed perfectly, smiling at the camera.

-I want to document your family's routine and relationships in a natural and timeless way that you will cherish in years to come.
+I want to document your family's routine and relationships in a natural and timeless way that you will treasure in years to come.

-These images will take you back to the different scenes and spaces of your everyday life.
+When you look at these images years from now, they will take you back to the different scenes and spaces of your everyday life.

-I find traditional portraits to be meaningful, but the images from a day in the life session will add something special to your photo collection-–they are tied to your life in an intimate way, that will spark memories of those places you will want to remember long after they have changed, or you have moved away.
+The images from a day in the life session will add something special to your photo collection–they are tied to your life in an intimate way, that will spark memories of those places you will want to remember long after they have changed, or you have moved away.

 If you schedule a Day in the Life session once a year or every 2-3 years you will create an invaluable collection of the stages of your family life over time.

-What is the philosophy behind Day in the Life sessions?
+What is my philosophy behind Day in the Life sessions?

-A parent's connection to their children, and the ways their daily routines and even mundane interactions reveal how much parents care for, nurture, and sacrifice for their children is one of several patterns I've noticed in many of my Day in the Life images.
+A parent's connection to their children, and the ways their daily routines and even mundane interactions reveal how much parents care for, nurture, and sacrifice for their children are some of the themes I've captured in many of my Day in the Life images.
+There are also unique themes that unfold during each session as each family and family culture is unique.
+In one of my Day in the Life sessions I noticed that as a parent would hold out their hand to hail a cab their young children would simultaneously lift their little hands to do the same.
+It’s these little details that these types of sessions shine at capturing.

 How long is a Day in the Life session?

-I offer both 4 and 8 hour Day in the Life sessions.
-Both my 4 hour and 8 hour sessions can be shifted to capture any hours of the day between 6:30am–9:30pm.
-I can also create an extended session for your family if you would like to capture your entire daily routine, a weekend or a vacation.
+I offer both 6 and 12 hour Day in the Life sessions.
+Both my 6 & 12 hour sessions can be shifted to capture any hours of the day between 6:30am–9:30pm.
+I can also create a custom, extended session for your family if you would like to capture your entire daily routine, a weekend or a vacation.

 What is the investment in a Day in the Life session?

 Day in the Life pricing varies based on your individual needs, session time and end goals.
-I generally recommend a half day (4 hours) or a full day (8 hours) but I’ve started customizing these sessions so I can work with more people to create something that fits each family/individual’s needs and schedule.
-Just let me know if you would like a shorter session or longer one.
-We will design a custom package/pricing that will work for you.
+I generally recommend a half day (6 hours) or a full day (12 hours) but I also customize these sessions to be shorter or longer.
+For example, I can create a custom extended session for your family if you would like to capture your entire daily routine, a weekend or a vacation.
+Please contact me for questions about pricing.

 Archival Products